bethanyed/Bethanys-Data-Portfolio/final-project-part-one.md

 # Outline
-For my final project, I want to create a breakdown of the creation of the film industry and the growth of movie theaters.
-I want to illustrate the importance of movie theaters as an experience and the benefits of seeing a film in theaters versus streaming.
-The final aspect will be what creates a good theater experience to encourage theaters to make adjustments to bring more foot traffic into movie theaters.
-This will be followed by a call to action to encourage people to go out to their local theater and see a film.
-I would like to create a map visual that shows the density of movie theaters so people can find ones local to them.
+For my final project, I want to create a breakdown of the creation of the film industry and the growth of movie theaters over the years.
+I want to illustrate the importance of movie theaters as an experience and the benefits of seeing a film in theaters versus just streaming them at home.
+The final aspect will be what creates a good theater experience, to encourage theaters to make adjustments to bring more foot traffic into movie theaters.
+I want to make my target audience for the presentation the theater executives to encourage them to make meaningful change that helps support the continued growth of theaters.

 Structurally, I want to break my project into 3 sections.
 The first one is a summary of the film industry from its creation to now, showcasing important elements like when theaters were created and the first film to break $1 billion at the box office.
 Secondly, I want to show the changes in the industry, such as the introduction of streaming platforms and COVID-19s impact on theaters.
-For the 3rd section, it will focus on popular movies of the year and encourage people to go out to see a film in theaters.
+For the final aspect, I want to focus on events that brought many people out to theaters.
+Some of these examples include "Avengers: Endgame (2019)" and "Barbie (2023).
+Both of these were major theatrical events that generated over one billion dollars at the box office.
+So they are great examples of times theaters excelled at getting more viewers to come see a film.

+By combining these elements, the project will demonstrate the growth and fall of the film industry and encourage theaters to make changes that help bring them back to their peak.

 ## Initial sketches